-The industry is a cornerstone of human society, providing the sustenance necessary for our survival.
+The food industry is a cornerstone of human society, providing the sustenance necessary for our survival.
 However, it is also a significant source of waste, with ecological implications that cannot be ignored.
 Ecological waste management in the food industry is an approach that seeks to minimize the environmental impact of food production, distribution, consumption, and disposal.
 It involves a series of practices designed to reduce waste at the source, manage it sustainably, and recover resources wherever possible.

 The concept of ecological waste management is rooted in the principles of sustainability and circular economy, aiming to close the loop of food systems.
 This means that materials and resources are kept in use for as long as possible, extracting the maximum value from them while in use, and then recovering and regenerating products and materials at the end of their life cycle.
 In the food industry, this translates to a concerted effort to reduce food waste, manage organic waste responsibly, and integrate environmentally friendly practices throughout the supply chain.